Tag: Paul

 Psalm 119:121–128, 1 Kings 4:29–34, Ephesians 6:10–18

-We cannot know the heart of Solomon.
-Perhaps he believed he was doing the wise thing (and he was politically) by marrying many foreign women for the protection of the .
-However, elsewhere, the Scriptures tell us that Solomon got a bit lost later in life and would worship gods other than God with his foreign wives.
+We cannot know the of Solomon.
+Perhaps he believed he was doing the wise thing (and he was politically) by marrying many foreign women for the protection of the nation.
+However, elsewhere, the Scriptures tell us that Solomon got a bit lost later in and would gods other than God with his foreign wives.

 Freedom in Christ is not truly possible when we are held in bondage to perfectionism or legalism.
 The external behavior may be seen as correct, but God wants the heart.